exercism/c/docs/TESTS.md

 ## Compiling and running the tests

-Each exercise will bring a `makefile` file along with the unit tests in the `tests/` directory.
+Each exercise will bring a `makefile` file along with a `.c` with the unit tests.
 You should not need to edit the Make file.
-The provided recipe assumes that your implementation exists as a header file and a source file named after the exercise.
+The provided Make file assumes that your implementation exists as a header file (`.h`) and a source file (`.c`) named after the exercise.

-For instance, the exercise `bob` expects an implementation in `src/bob.h` and `src/bob.c`.
+For instance, the exercise `bob` expects an implementation in `bob.h` and `bob.c`.
-For exercises with dashes in their name, the source files are assumed to use underscores, so `word-count` expects `src/word_count.h` and `src/word_count.c`.
+For exercises with dashes in their name, the source files are assumed to use underscores, so `word-count` expects `word_count.h` and `word_count.c`.
-You may decide that your implementation is sufficiently simple that it can live entirely in the header, in which case you can omit the `c` file.
+You may decide that your implementation is sufficiently simple that it can live entirely in the header, in which case you can omit the `.c` file.

 **Create your initial implementation files before running Make.**
-If you do not have files `src/bob.h` and `src/bob.c` when running Make for exercise `bob`, then Make will generate an error about files not being found.
+If you do not have files `bob.h` and `bob.c` when running Make for exercise `bob`, then Make will generate an error about files not being found.
 **These files can be empty, but they must exist.**

 ### Build your code